3360067403/AIStudioToAPI/README.md

 - `API_KEYS`: Comma-separated list of valid API keys for authentication
 - `PORT`: API server port (default: 7860)
 - `HOST`: Server listening host address (default: 0.0.0.0)
+- `SECURE_COOKIES`: Enable secure cookies (HTTPS only)
+  - Set to `true`: Only HTTPS connections can login (for production with SSL certificates)
+  - Set to `false` or leave unset: Both HTTP and HTTPS can login (default, beginner-friendly)

 ### 🧠 Model Configuration